Oneworld: Full members and their affiliates

+The Oneworld members website lists both Alaska Airlines and Hawaiian Airlines jointly as one airline, however under the "Alaska Air Group" page it lists Hawaiian Airlines as an affiliate.

 On routes operated on behalf of Alaska Airlines as Alaska SkyWest only.

 American Eagle flights are operated by Envoy Air, Piedmont Airlines, PSA Airlines, Republic Airways and SkyWest Airlines.

 On routes operated on behalf of Finnair only.

 Iberia Regional flights are operated by Air Nostrum.

 Pilots and cabin crew operate services for Qantas.

 QantasLink flights are operated by Alliance Airlines, Eastern Australia Airlines, National Jet Systems, Network Aviation and Sunstate Airlines.

+Suspended on 19 April 2022 due to Russian invasion of Ukraine.